Code-Institute-Submissions/ms3-what-to-watch/README.md

    * Akshat Garg (mentor) - THANK YOU for the advices, guidance, feedback and patience throughout the developing process of WTW project.
    * Inspiration about the What To Watch project came from the same question I often ask my self or being asked from other people.
 The need for place where recommendations, good ideas can be stored and answer that question easy and fast.
+   * Slack - a lot of good and helping people there - thank you!